This 5-ingredient, no-bake vegan french silk pie might just be my all-time favorite dessert.

 Yes.
 Yes, it is indeed.
 And it's lovely, isn't it?

-To make it, you'll start by melting down 1/3 cup of raw cacao butter in a double boiler or bain marie.
+To make this vegan french silk pie, you'll start by melting down ⅓ cup of raw cacao butter in a double boiler or bain marie.
 Cacao butter is the cold-pressed oil from the cacao bean, and although it sounds unusual and mysterious, it's actually one of the main ingredients in something most of us eat on a fairly regular basis: chocolate.
 At room temperature it resembles white chocolate but melts down to a clear, golden liquid.

 By now, your cacao butter should be just about melted.
 Once it is, you'll add in some raw cacao powder, which is the unprocessed version of cocoa powder.
 I'm only explaining because it gets a little confusing with all of these cacaos involved.
 Crazy cacaos.
 You'll also add in a bit of pure maple syrup and a tiny pinch of sea salt.
 Then, whisk until you have a smooth liquid chocolate (see top left image in collage below).